-With more than 22,000 courses and 1,100 institutions to choose from, Australia offers a vast range of study options for international students.
-Australian education providers rank high when it comes to providing student satisfaction, quality of life, and employability.
+Australia has more than 22,000 courses and 1,100 institutions for international students to choose from.
+Australian education is known for high student satisfaction, quality of life, and employability.

 1. Choosing The Right Australian Education Provider